cloudposse/atmos/website/docs/quick-start/create-atmos-stacks.md

 <br/>

 As we can see, in the region and stage mixins, besides some other common variables, we are defining the global context variables `environment` and `stage`, which Atmos uses when searching for a component in a stack.
-These mixins then get imported into the parent Atmos stacks without defining the context variables in each parent stack, making the configuration DRY.
+These mixins then gets imported into the parent Atmos stacks without defining the context variables in each parent stack, making the configuration DRY.

 ### Configure Defaults for Organization, OU and accounts